-We have gathered at the HYF (The Hague Youth Factory) on the afternoon/evening of the 18th May 2019.
-It was been a lovely sunny day, and we were a group of 30 international people (21 from Netherlands, 2 from Portugal, 3 from Romania, 1 from Poland, 1 from United Kingdom, 1 from Macedonia and 1 from Hungary) who is living in the Netherlands.
+We have gathered at the HYF (The Hague Youth Factory) on the afternoon/evening of May, 18, 2019.
+It was been a lovely sunny day, and the event involved 30 citizens, from the city of The Hague, the Netherlands.
 The majority was a young public, with 2/3 being young people till 30 years old and we had represented 9 organizations/companies.

 The opening of the event was a lovely talk with 3 young Dutch ladies telling us about their international experience in Estonia, under the programme Erasmus plus.
 They were very touched by the exchange of cultures and knowledge, with 6 different European countries.
 This made them understand the richness of different perspectives and expressions within the European Union.